Best RV Satellite Dishes for RVs and Tailgating

 DISH and DIRECTV

-These antennas are all a little pricey, but they offer convenient features like multiple outputs and flexibility in service provider.
+These antennas are all a little pricey, but they offer convenient features like multiple outputs and flexibility in service providers.
 Plus, they all have automatic satellite tracking, so they’ll search out a signal for you.
 Let’s take a look at the picks!

 Best in-motion satellite TV antenna for RV: Winegard RoadTrip